- Biostatistics

 Qualifications

-To qualify for adjunct faculty status, candidates should possess at least a master’s degree (doctoral degree preferred), have instructional experience (including executive education, professional development, and continuing education), and have experience and interest in teaching at the graduate level.
+To qualify for adjunct instructor status, candidates should: possess at least a master’s degree (doctoral degree preferred), have instructional experience (including executive education, professional development, and continuing education), and have experience and interest in teaching at the graduate level.
 Rank will be commensurate with experience.

 Prospective candidates interested in teaching online are required to attend an informational webinar prior to submitting an application.
 Those interested in moving forward will be engaged in an on-boarding process that includes training on the Canvas learning management system and course authoring tools, shadowing existing faculty, and ongoing instructional support.
-We are seeking adjunct faculty with the following expertise:
+Expertise areas include:

 For more information and questions, please contact: